 Incubators, SBDCs or other entrepreneurial support organizations (ESOs) with brick and mortar facilities are invited to host a cohort of up to 10 Central American entrepreneurs for a five-day training boot camp.
 ESOs that have earned InBIA’s Soft Landings designation and that can demonstrate domain expertise in one or more of the following focus industries are sought:

-- Services (planned cohort dates: Start on a Monday in February 2018)
+- Technical Services (planned cohort dates: July/August 2019)

-Includes small businesses that either provide business to business solution services (i.e. financial, marketing, consulting, etc. professional services) or business to consumer solution services (i.e. retail, travel, personal development services, financial services, etc.)
+Includes small businesses that either provide business to business solution services or business to consumer services in technical fields such as Software, IT, fintech, engineering, architecture, digital media, etc.)

 Please note: Prospective ESOs must have access to a proficient Spanish translation services available for the dates of the boot camp to apply for this grant.